alb42/MUIClass/README.md

 <pre>
 Button.OnClick := @Win.ButtonClick;
 </pre>
-Now everythis is setup.
-Now we start our created application.
-(There is no need to create a application object or connect the Windows to the application object this is done automatically).
+Now everythis is ready to run.
+We start our created application.
+(There is no need to create a application object or connect the Windows to the application object, this is done automatically).
 The application is started with
 <pre>
 MUIApp.Run;
 </pre>
-You can find that complete Source in examples/HelloWorld2.pas

-MUIApp is a global Application object in MUIClass.Base it has the usual fields you would expect like application description and so on.
+MUIApp is a global Application object in MUIClass.Base.
+It has the usual fields you would expect, like application description, events for iconify and so on.
 If the main Window is closed the application will terminate. (you can also call <code>MUIApp.Terminate</code> to end the application).
-When the Application quits it will destroy every class and object, which is connected to MUIApp (also nested through other classes or objects) it will free all MUI objects and Pascal Classes.
+When the Application quits it will destroy everything which is connected to MUIApp (also nested through other classes or objects) it will free all MUI objects and Pascal Classes.

 MUI objects have several fields which can only be changed before the actual object is created, make sure to set them before you start MUIApp.Run.
 If you try to set such a field in runtime you will get a warning in the debug log and the value will be ignored.

+You can find that complete Source of this example in examples/HelloWorld2.pas

 How to Handle other problems like dynamic creation/destruction of Windows other event types an Drawing to a Panel check the examples/TestApp.pas which contains many objects and Event connections.